eswarsaikiran15/Data_analyst_daily_practice/My_Sql/My-Sql_Notes.md

 - Use inside `SELECT`, `WHERE`, `ORDER BY` etc.
 - `DETERMINISTIC` = same input always gives same output
 - Procedure → no return value, called with `CALL`

+### 🎯 Interview Q&A

+> **Q: What does DETERMINISTIC mean in a MySQL function?**
+> **A:** `DETERMINISTIC` declares that the function **always returns the same result for the same input values** — like a pure mathematical function.
+This matters for two reasons: (1) MySQL can **cache** the result for repeated calls with the same arguments in the same query; (2) it is required for functions used in generated columns or indexes.
+If a function reads from the database, uses `NOW()`, `RAND()`, or has side effects, it is `NOT DETERMINISTIC`.
+Declaring a function DETERMINISTIC incorrectly can cause subtle bugs with replication or cached results.

+> **Q: When would you create a User-Defined Function instead of writing the logic inline in queries?**
+> **A:** Create a UDF when: (1) the same computation is repeated across many queries — centralizing logic avoids copy-paste errors; (2) the calculation is complex enough that inlining it makes queries unreadable (e.g., a multi-step salary banding calculation); (3) you want to enforce consistent business rules at the database level regardless of which application calls it.
+Avoid UDFs when: performance is critical (calling a function per-row is slower than set-based SQL), or when the logic is simple enough to write inline clearly.

 ---